 The print production.

 Here, depending on size and your intentions to continue along this road you may want to look into investing in a photo printer or use the services of a commercial print shop.
 If it will be a one-off project to mount one print, it makes perfect sense to seek the services of a professional print shop.
 Many shops these days offer direct-on-acrylic prints as well as face-mounted prints.
-Direct-on-acrylic prints lack that luminosity that you may be after and the only choice, in this case, is to order a metallic print that will be then mounted on acrylic.
+Direct-on-acrylic prints lack that luminosity that you may be after and the only choice, in this case, is to order a metallic print that will have to mount on acrylic.

 Peter Lik produces prints using a traditional chemical process with silver halide papers.
 Such as Fuji Crystal which is also known as C-Type prints.
 This technology may not be readily available everywhere and if you’d like to use this technology your choice is limited to a select few print shops which offer this service.

-The second option that offers very much comparable results is the inkjet on metallic media that is more widely available.
-The modern inkjet produces nearly indistinguishable results to the C-type technique at a fraction of cost.
-More on comparison between C-Type vs Inkjet prints can be found in my article on this subject.
+The second option that offers very much comparable results is the inkjet on metallic media which is more widely available.
+The modern inkjet produces nearly indistinguishable results from the C-type technique at a fraction of the cost.
+More on the comparison between C-Type vs Inkjet prints can be found in my article on this subject.